bibleexchange/courses/church-history/en/200_persecuted-church/persecuted-church.md

 Origen was a humanist, which means that he read from secular sources, such as the Greek philosophers, and applied their ideas to religious thinking.

-He believed that there were three levels of Biblical meaning: literal, moral, and allegorical.
+He believed that there were three levels of biblical meaning: literal, moral, and allegorical.

 ### Tertullian (AD 150—229)